Washington County Crisis Line: 503-291-9111 (se habla espanol)

 The Mental Health Response Team (MHRT)

 Trained crisis clinicians ride with the Washington County Sheriff's Office and respond with deputies on mental health calls that come through 911.
 The team provides direct collaboration between dedicated law enforcement and behavioral health professionals for the best outcomes in emergency situations.
-At this time, MHRT is available 7 days a week from 11 a.m. - 11 p.m. and takes referrals from Washington County 911 as well as direct requests from municipal police agencies in Washington County.
+At this time, MHRT is available every day from 11 a.m.-11 p.m. and takes referrals from Washington County 911 as well as direct requests from municipal police agencies in Washington County.
 For more information, please see the MHRT page on the Sheriff's website.

 Other Crisis Resources